 Looking back, one of the great surprises is that the Blair Witch series never became a franchise that was relentlessly milked until audiences tired of it like the Paranormal Activity films were.
 It may say something about how much audiences reacted negatively to Book of Shadows .
 Sixteen years later, Adam Wingard took the reins up again with Blair Witch (2016).

 Joe Berlinger has subsequently returned to documentary-making.
 The most famous works he has turned out since has been Metallica: Some Kind of Monster (2004), Whitey: United States of America v.
-James J. Bulger (2014), Tony Robbins: I Am Not Your Guru (2016) and Intent to Destroy (2017) and Crime Scene: The Times Square Killer (2021), Crime Scene: The Vanishing at the Cecil Hotel (2021) and Conversations with a Killer: The John Wayne Gacy Tapes (2022), among others.
+James J. Bulger (2014), Tony Robbins: I Am Not Your Guru (2016), Intent to Destroy (2017) and Crime Scene: The Times Square Killer (2021), Crime Scene: The Vanishing at the Cecil Hotel (2021) and Conversations with a Killer: The John Wayne Gacy Tapes (2022), among others.
 Berlinger later returned to genre material with the film Extremely Wicked, Shockingly Evil, and Vile (2019) about serial killer Ted Bundy at the same time as he also made the documentary tv series Conversations with a Killer: The Ted Bundy Tapes (2019).